Skip to main content

 • A large call center or big bank handles standard steps but follows the “factory timeline,” taking 55 days.

-• A specialized local lender knows every regulatory step intimately, completing approvals upfront, ordering appraisals immediately, and ensuring the loan closes in under 30 days, limited only by the VA appraisal itself.
+• A specialized local lender knows every regulatory step intimately, completing approvals upfront, ordering appraisals immediately, and helping reduce processing delays and improve timeline efficiency, subject to appraisal and underwriting requirements.

 How VA-Approved Builders Help Veterans Save Time